 - Hybrid fibre coaxial (HFC) – Virgin Media’s network in the UK uses fibre to the street cabinet.
 Broadband is then delivered into your home using coaxial cable rather than copper wire and is typically faster.

 What is the fastest broadband in London?

 As we mentioned earlier, the average broadband speeds in London can be different from borough to borough.
 For example, Richmond upon Thames boasted the fastest average speeds in London in 2020, with average speeds of 94 Mbps.
 This is nearly three times faster than the average of 31.6 Mbps found in the City of London.

 However, there are areas where gigabit internet is available.
 Gigabit internet offers speeds of up to 1,000 Mbps, but it is still being rolled out across the country, so it may not be available in your area just yet.
 If you’d like to find out, use our broadband area checker to see the fastest speeds available in your postcode.

 How can I get fibre broadband in London?

 Just pop your postcode into our broadband comparison tool and see what’s available.
-If you can get fibre it should be shown in your results.
-Your fibre options might be fibre to cabinet which can be much, much faster than copper broadband.
-And you may be able to get Virgin which has already wired up a lot of places and premises in London.
+If you can get fibre, it should be shown in your results.
+Your fibre options may be fibre to the cabinet (FTTC), which can be much faster than copper broadband.
+And you might be able to get Virgin, which has already wired up a lot of places and premises in London.

 Unfortunately, fibre, whether it’s to the cabinet or your premises, isn’t available everywhere yet.
 But high-speed internet is being rolled out all the time.
 It requires cables to be laid, so typically providers work area by area, rather than for individual premises.

-Openreach, the UK’s digital infrastructure company, has said its First Build programme plans to roll out full fibre in the next 10 years to areas including:
+Openreach, the UK’s largest broadband network provider, has said its Fibre First programme plans to roll out full fibre in the next 10 years to areas including: